surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/ps101/05-formatting-aliases-providers-comparison.md

 ```

 There are also methods like **Replace()** that can be used to replace things similar to how the
 replace operator works.
-However, the `-Replace` operator is case-insensitive by default, and the
+However, the `-replace` operator is case-insensitive by default, and the
 **Replace()** method is case-sensitive.

 ```powershell